oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

 * 19.19.0 Data Pump Bundle Patch
 * 19.19.0.0.230516 Monthly Recommended Patch 1 for 19.19.0

+### Prerequisites

+This lab assumes you have:

+- Connected to the lab

-## Task 1 - Base Release Installation
+## Task 1: Base Release Installation
 Create now the new Oracle Home for 19.19.0, unzip the base release and refresh opatch.

 Start by **double-clicking at the "patching" icon** on the desktop: